- Gemini Home

 Change page style:

-GRACES acquisition is entirely performed using GMOS-N. Once the target is placed over a pre-determined hotspot on GMOS-N's detector, the GRACES cassette containing the pick-off mirror and the fiber injectors is moved in place.
+GRACES acquisition is entirely performed using GMOS-N. Once the target is placed over a pre-determined GMOS-N CCD pixel, the GRACES cassette containing the pick-off mirror and the fiber injectors is moved into the beam.
+The whole acquisition sequence takes in average 10 min, inclluding the time required to move from any corrdinate in the sky to the requested position.
 The sequence is as follow:

 The flections of the GRACES cassette into GMOS are expected to be smaller than 0.07 arcsec 95% of the time, with a maximum flexure of 0.12 arcsec.
 However, we offer the possibility to re-acquire the target during a long exposure.
 The sequence is as follow:

-- An image of the field is taken.
+- Taking an image of the field.
 The vignette of the GRACES cassette leaves two 14.5 arcsec2 holes through which the target is imaged.

 Acquisition observations must be defined by the PI in the Phase II definition.
 It is NOT necessary to acquire using the GMOS filter that is the closest to the central wavlength of interest.
 The effect of atmospheric refraction is taken into account when the GRACES cassette is moved in the beam.
 It is hence recommended to use the filter into which the target is the brightest, or the r filter by default.
+On the other hand, a narrow band filter is recommended for brighter targets.
 PIs should specify target brightness (and finding charts if needed) in the filter specified for acquisition, if possible.
 It is also useful to add notes with acquisition instructions if any special conditions apply (e.g., "center on fainter source W of bright nucleus","acquisition in Z filter to match finding chart", etc).
 See the GRACES OT details for more information on defining GRACES acquisition observations.